Menu

 results: Annotated[list[str], operator.add]

-Mistake 2: Returning a plain value instead of a list
+Mistake 2: Sending back a plain value instead of a list

 Each branch must return a list for operator.add to work.
-Returning a bare string fails silently — operator.add on strings concatenates characters, not items.
+If you return a bare string, operator.add joins the characters, not the items.
+That is a silent, sneaky bug.

 # WRONG: String, not list!